aigOffline/ART_blog_using_NextJS_and_React/README.md

 <img width="300" alt="Screen Shot 2022-01-21 at 2 21 51 PM" src="https://user-images.githubusercontent.com/87446059/150591012-436eba06-8dd8-43b4-bbc6-67484a9ad046.png">
 </p>

-## Advanced React and Next.js Best Practices:
+## Tools React and Next.js :
-<p>I use Next JS pre-rendering with Static Generation </p>
+- I use Next JS pre-rendering with Static Generation
 - You'll also learn how to create a modern UI using Tailwind CSS
 - You'll learn GraphQL and GraphCMS
 - GraphQL is querying language, and we'll cover creating schemas, models and finally retrieving data using GraphQL Queries
 - GraphCMS is the best GraphQL Content Management System (CMS)